 When the phone is next to you in bed, you’ll likely be on it until you can no longer stay awake.

 Sleeping with a phone charging next to you can be a fire hazard.
 The balance of positive and negative electrodes in lithium-ion phone batteries can lead to a volatile reaction or explosion.

 Having the phone on your bed while charging can also lead to a fire, especially if charger wires are exposed.
 If something else goes wrong, you could be electrocuted by the phone charger.

 How Far Away Should Your Phone Be When You Sleep?

-If you’re prone to headaches, dizziness, or nausea first thing in the morning, you might also notice a reduction in those after you’ve moved your phone so far away.
+If you’re prone to headaches, dizziness, or nausea first thing in the morning, you might also notice a reduction in these symptoms after moving the phone further away.

-Not having your phone next to you may make you feel uncomfortable or like you’ve lost a loved one, but you’ll get used to it eventually.
+Not having your phone next to you may make you uncomfortable, but you’ll get used to it eventually.
 You may not even miss it once you start sleeping soundly again.